-Many people have tried gardening, but they quit as early as after planting seeds, when their gardens were destroyed by pests such as locusts and caterpillars that devour leaves of plant, or bugs like white flies which suck sap from plant stems and fruit.
+Many people have tried gardening, but they quit as early as after planting seeds when their gardens were destroyed by pests such as locusts and caterpillars that devour leaves of plants, or bugs like whiteflies which suck sap from plant stems and fruit.

-There are a wide range of insects that common plants in the vegetable garden.
-The most common are likely the
+There is a wide range of insects that are common plants in the vegetable garden.
+The most common is likely the